-4.45 Before you use any criminal offence data, you should consider why you want to use it.
-This will help you choose a relevant lawful reason and condition.

-4.46 There are 28 conditions that allow you to use criminal offence data that are set out in paragraphs 1 to 37 of Schedule 1 of the DPA 2018.
+- 4.45 Before you use any criminal offence data, you should consider why you want to use it.
+This will help you choose a relevant lawful reason and condition or, if necessary, to apply the Journalism Exemption. - 4.46 There are 28 conditions that allow you to use criminal offence data that are set out in paragraphs 1 to 37 of Schedule 1 of the DPA 2018.
 Those most likely to be relevant to journalism are the same as those set out above about special category data.
 The only difference is that consent does not need to be explicit.